Robert Byron (travel writer)

-Robert Byron (26 February 1905 – 24 February 1941) was a British travel writer, best known for his travelogue The Road to Oxiana.
-He was also a noted writer, art critic and historian.
+Robert Byron (26 February 1905 – 24 February 1941) was an English travel writer, best known for his travelogue The Road to Oxiana.
+He was also an art critic and historian.

 Biography

-He was the son of Eric Byron, a civil engineer, and his wife Margaret Robinson, born in Wembley, London, on 26 February 1905, the only son among three children.
+Robert Byron was born in Wembley, London on 26 February 1905, the only son of three children born to Eric Byron, a civil engineer, and his wife Margaret, daughter of William Robinson, of Southall Manor, Middlesex.
 He was educated at Eton College and Merton College, Oxford, where he graduated in 1925 in Modern History.
 At Oxford he took part in the Hypocrites' Club.

 Byron travelled in 1925 across Europe in a car to Greece, with Alfred Duggan and Gavin Henderson.
 It led to his first book, and a second was commissioned for Duckworth by Thomas Balston, to be on Mount Athos.
 He later visited India, the Soviet Union, and Tibet.

 It was in Persia and Afghanistan that Byron found the subject to match his style of travel writing.
 He completed his account of The Road to Oxiana in Beijing, his temporary home.
 His innovation, that set him apart from his major travel writing rival Peter Fleming and others, was to disregard the conventional continuous narrative.

 An appreciation of architecture is a strong element in Byron's writings.
 He was a forceful advocate for the preservation of historic buildings and a founder member of the Georgian Group.
 A philhellene, he also pioneered, in the English-speaking world, a renewal of interest in Byzantine history.
 Byron has been described as "one of the first and most brilliant of twentieth-century philhellenes".
 Photographs of Iranian architecture by Byron, taken while he was writing The Road to Oxiana between 1933 and 1934 are held in the Conway Library of Art and Architecture at The Courtauld Institute of Art in London.